E-library and reading area open 24/7

 Hanken Library in Helsinki is located in the main building of Hanken.
-The library serves students and staff but is also open to everyone carrying out studies or research in the field of economics and business administration.
+The library serves students and staff but is also open to anyone carrying out studies or research in the field of economics and business administration.
 Through the library collections you get access to a wide range of both printed and electronic literature within your field of study.

 The study environment in the library consists mainly of reading spaces.
 The computers in the computer room are reserved for students at Hanken.
 The Hanken wireless network is available in the library.